Estefanos8080/CSC508_rf_project/README.md

 # Random Forest trees

-The model was created the UCI repo.
-From the 585 datasets given i used Hungary heart disease data sets.
+The model was created using the UCI repo.
+From the 585 datasets given i used Hungary heart disease data set to train the model.